e3m3/milr-toy-rust/docs/design.md

     *   Does using the MLIR C API mitigate this issue (i.e., using the mlir-sys package directly)?
         Or will this require extra effort avoided by using the tablegen autogeneration?

+        *   The best solution is probably to use a combination of vanilla dialects in the frontend.
+            Will generate directly via C API.

 #   References